MetaverseRPN-LLC/RPForge-Issue-Tracker/tutorial.md

 >
 > You need a character to use or be targeted by these commands as only characters can have money or inventories

+Managing the economy is done with a number of commands.
+The economy ties together the inventory system, character system, and several other systems.
+Money can be made in a number of ways: a starting amount granted to new players, manually given by moderators, earned with salaries on a regular basis, or by selling items to the shop.

-### Balance
+### Balance and Bank

-> rp!balance
+> rp!balance [character]

-Lets you check how much money you have in your pockets and in your bank, if you just made your character you probably have nothing on there or the starter amount.
-If you don't have a character use this it just wont work at all
+Lets you check how much money you have in your pockets and in your bank, if you just made your character you probably have nothing on you but the starter amount.
+You can optionally target a character to see their balance.

+> rp!bank withdraw <amount>
+> rp!bank deposit <amount>

+You can withdraw and deposit into your bank with these commands.
+You can only spend money that is on you, so be sure to withdraw from the bank if you do not have enough.

 ### Givemoney (Mod)